 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-Since CUP can be almost any type of primary cancer, the risk factors for all types of cancer can be risk factors for CUP.
+Since CUP can be almost any type of primary cancer, the risk factors for all types of cancer are risk factors for CUP.
 The following factors can raise a person’s risk of developing CUP:

 - Age.
-The average age of a person diagnosed with CUP is 60.
+The average age people diagnosed with CUP is 60.

 - Tobacco use , including cigarette smoking, chewing tobacco, and cigar smoking